Sea Workshop Programme

 Sea Workshops Programme

-The Sea Workshop Programme is a series of workshops providing for skill coaching group sessions for sea paddlers of all levels, novice to advanced.
+The Sea Workshop Programme is a series of workshops providing for skill coaching & group learning sessions for sea paddlers from the introductory to advanced.

 - Develop a sea kayak community that enhances entry and sharing of skills and knowledge

 - Develop the skills of participants as paddlers or leaders through formal training and/or mentoring

 - Acknowledges the competency of paddlers via the Australian Canoeing Award Scheme by formal or informal assessment

 - Provide enthusiasm and drive in building of the sea kayak community

 - Promote Canoe SA and sea kayaking

 - To create a sustainable and ongoing program that is highly valued by the sea kayaking community of South Australia